foreword by Laura Micciche

 The Things We Carry extends conversations about WPA emotional labor and offers concrete and useful strategies for administrators working in both a large range of traumatic events as well as daily situations that require tactical work to preserve their sense of self and balance.
 It will be invaluable to writing program administrators specifically and of interest to other types of administrators as well as scholars in rhetoric and composition who are interested in emotion more broadly.

-Four stategy sheets from the collection are available now.
-These sheets provide a range of ideas for negotiating the emotional labor of administration and the emotional labor WPAs are currently experiencing as a result of the COVID-19 pandemic.
+Four strategy sheets from the collection provide a range of ideas for negotiating the emotional labor of administration and the emotional labor WPAs are currently experiencing as a result of the COVID-19 pandemic.

 Contributors: Janelle Adsit, Sheila Carter-Todd, Kaitlin Clinnin, Sam Deges, Sue Doe, Amy Ferdinandt Stolley, Kim Hensley Owens, Kirsten Higgens, Elizabeth Imafuji, Joseph Janangelo, Elizabeth Kleinfeld, Carrie Leverenz, Matthew Nelson, Carl Schlachte, Ian Sherman, Marcie Sims, Anthony Warnke, Kathleen Weaver, Christy Wenger